andrew-siu12/Airbnb-data-analysis/README.md

 * Demand increases along the year until August and slowly decrease.
 * The cheapest month to book Airbnb is May.
 * Richmond upon Thames borough has the highest average review score ratings.
-* Our best model to predict the price is using Catboost which has a r2 score of 73.9%.
-This means that the model explain 73.9% of the variability in listing price.
+* Our best model to predict the price is using LightGBM tuned with hyperopts which has an adjusted r2 score of 77.476%.
+This means that the model explain 77.476% of the variability in listing price.
 The result was not good enough.
-However, price is very different to predict correcly, and the remaining 26.1% may be explained by features that are not in the data.
+However, price is very difficult to predict correcly, and the remaining 22.524% may be explained by features that are not used in the model.